jappeace/jappeaceApplication/content/pages/about.md

 in all kinds of languages.
 I started using Haskell seriously in 2017 when
 I joined Daisee as a software engineer.
-It's the best as far as I can tell.
+Haskell is the best as far as I can tell.
 Which is why I still use it and write about it so much.

 I like solving problems and produce software that's valuable.